-This typically happens in smaller cities with less native English speakers.
-One or two people become known for teaching English, and all of a sudden they have a pile of jobs and no one to give them to.
+This typically happens in smaller cities with fewer native English speakers.
+One or two people become known for teaching English, and suddenly they have a pile of jobs and no one to give them to.

-While I was getting my Master's in Ningbo, China, I somehow became "that person."
-Everyone wanted a native speaker, preferably an American, but we all had more than one tutoring job.
+While I was getting my Master's degree, I somehow became that person.
+Everyone wanted a native speaker, but we all had more than one tutoring job.
 Unfortunately, there just weren't enough native speakers to go around!

-Ask around until you find "that person" with all of the tutoring connections.
-Chances are, he or she will have a job for you within a few weeks.
+Ask around until you find that person with all of the tutoring connections.
+Chances are, they will have a job for you within a few weeks.

-In the rush to find young private students to tutor, most people forget that companies need English tutors as well.
-Not only are adults fun to teach, these companies tend to pay more!
-It can be somewhat difficult to get your foot in the door, but through a little networking (and even the right resume) you might just stumble on the right job.
+In a rush to find young private students to tutor, most people forget that companies also need English tutors.
+Not only are adults fun to teach, but these companies also tend to pay more!
+It can be somewhat challenging to get your foot in the door, but through a bit of networking (and even the right resume), you might just stumble on the right job.

-For example, I went to audition as a catalog model for a German company in China.
-In the interview, I mentioned I used to teach English, and I ended up walking away with a part-time tutoring job!
+For example, I went to audition as a catalog model for a German company headquartered abroad.
+In the interview, I mentioned I used to teach English and ended up walking away with a part-time tutoring job!
 They invited me to tutor their design team in English twice a week and were willing to pay much higher than my other tutoring jobs.

 Overall, finding a tutoring job abroad isn't as hard as it may seem.

-Outside of companies, you can find adults to tutor on your own as well.
-One of my friends had a tattoo done in Nanjing and ended up tutoring her tattoo artist for a year.
+Outside of companies, you can also find adults to tutor on your own.
+One of my friends had a tattoo done while traveling and ended up tutoring her tattoo artist for a year.
 He was looking to improve his English to attract more international customers, and she was a trained TEFL certified teacher.